Learn how freelancing in Nepal works in 2026: legal setup, PAN registration, taxes, invoices, foreign payments, and platforms like Flexhire.

 Do I need a PAN to freelance?

-Yes, register when you start earning, regardless of how little you make.
+Yes.
+For regular freelance income, register when you start earning rather than waiting for a large threshold.
 A PAN is required before you can invoice or receive payment through the banking system.

 Can I freelance on a tourist visa?